SimIntToolkit/cpswt-cpp/README.md

 ### foundation/CppTestHarness

-This project allows rti stubs to be created for testing of C++ federates, interactions, and objects
+This module allows rti stubs to be created for testing of C++ federates, interactions, and objects

 ### foundation/rti-base

-This project the C++ base classes for C++ classes that implement HLA interaction and object classes in CPSWT.
+This module the C++ base classes for C++ classes that implement HLA interaction and object classes in CPSWT.
 These C++ base classes, InteractionRoot and ObjectRoot, actually contain all of the functionality needed to implement any HLA interaction or object class.
 As such, they allow C++-based federates to use dynamic messaging: this enables the federates to manipulate any HLA interaction or object class instance using only the InteractionRoot or ObjectRoot